 DICE Dental Can Help

 And we don’t just offer dental implant services.
-Springfield residents in need of dentures, extractions, and dental crowns can also find them here at DICE.
-We also have locations in Southampton and Bethlehem.
+Lehigh Valley residents in need of extractions and dental crowns can also find them here at DICE.
 With an expert team, advanced technology, and affordable prices, we look forward to helping you smile again.
 Schedule an appointment today!